gitlabhq/gitlabhq/doc/install/README.md

 There are many ways you can install GitLab depending on your platform:

-1. **Omnibus Gitlab**: The official deb/rpm packages that contain a bundle of GitLab and the various components it depends on like PostgreSQL, Redis, Sidekiq, etc.
+1. **Omnibus GitLab**: The official deb/rpm packages that contain a bundle of GitLab and the various components it depends on like PostgreSQL, Redis, Sidekiq, etc.
 1. **GitLab Helm chart**: The cloud native Helm chart for installing GitLab and all its components on Kubernetes.